tdc77/C-Winform-PLC-Data-Collection/README.md

 ![Datetimecb](https://github.com/user-attachments/assets/3f710463-bb77-4e79-ad15-ec98458c82c8)

 The Set last column as date/time will append the date/time to the end of your columns.
+However if you add this after you create a new excel sheet ( start logging for the first time ) it will add the date time to excel and gridview but the excel header will not say date time.

 ![Stoplogging](https://github.com/user-attachments/assets/16eb5fc0-49c8-480e-8811-ceee1f9746c9)